Sideko-Inc/sideko-rs/README.md

     });
 ```
 # upload_assets
-Add a assets like logos to an organization
+Add a assets like logos or other media to an organization
 ```rust
 use sideko_rest_api::Client;
 use sideko_rest_api::request_types::*;